Dzendys/AVR/README.md

 .end
 ```

+>You can try the `example.asm` code in this repository.

 ## 🚀 Usage

 The script checks for the `.asm` extension, changes extention to `.S`, compiles it to an `.elf` binary, and starts **simavr** on `localhost:1234`.